Chanukka 5781 / 2020

 ואתם תהיו לי ממלכת כהנים – אלו זכו ישראל היו כלם כהנים גדולים….

 And so, on Chanukka, we act out that future vision as we practice the priestly duty of lighting the menorah—not just one per household, but everyone.
-Throughout these days of Chanukha, when Jewish homes shine their holy lights out into the world, we “taste and see” that future redemption by catching a glimpse of its third Temple—the living community of Israel radiating the presence, oneness and goodness of G‑d to the world.
+Throughout these days of Chanukka, when Jewish homes shine their holy lights out into the world, we “taste and see” that future redemption by catching a glimpse of its third Temple—the living community of Israel radiating the presence, oneness and goodness of G‑d to the world.

 II